nethack-yanis/nethack-yanis.github.io/_bigideas/Spells.md

 * Make it do what the temporary pet code in the Bard patch does: the monster remains tame for a fairly short amount of time and then reverts to whatever it was originally.
 * Split into three spells: pacify monster (peaceful for charisma\*2 turns), charm monster (tame for Charisma\*2 turns), and dominate monster (tame permanently or for a long time).
 * It only works on _monsters_, and doesn't work on intelligent beings.
+* It can't directly tame a hostile monster; it can only pacify it.
+Peaceful monsters can then be tamed by subsequent casts, but attempting to tame a peaceful intelligent monster may anger it instead.
+The pacification step is dependent only on monster MR, but the taming depends on the player's level relative to the target.
+The scroll of taming should remain comparatively powerful.
+* Scale with skill: unskilled attempts to pacify one adjacent monster, basic to pacify all adjacent, skilled to tame one adjacent, and expert to tame all adjacent.
+All of these are subject to normal monster MR checks.
+* Whatever nerfs do get applied, they should ensure that the scroll of taming is more powerful and reliable than the spell.

 ### Making utility spell failure matter
 The problem: casting utility spells at high failure rate, such as identify at 95% fail, is a mere inconvenience to players, since they can sit in a closet with a stack of food and wait for their Pw to recharge until they succeed.
 This is not really a problem with combat spells, since the penalty for failing to cast the spell correctly is a disadvantage in combat, where time matters.